charif1031/Modern-Ecommerce-Platforms/README.md

 Add new products and remove discontinued ones.
 Manage other content such as blog posts, FAQs, and user-generated content.

+#### Customer Support:
+Respond to customer inquiries, complaints, and requests for assistance through various channels (email, chat, phone).
+Handle returns and refunds in accordance with the website's policies.

 ### Admin

 ![home one](img/D.4.jpg)